Autoproof/contract/sources/output/autoproof_Document.md

 135: Code of a contract was not found
 136: Invalid address
 137: Masterchain support is not enabled for this contract
-1434: Only exclusive rights owner or author of the bid can approve
+3861: Only author of the claim can approve
 5688: Only exclusive rights owner can set the cost
+7765: Can't approve without a claim
+7782: Can't cancel without a claim
 8086: Not enough funds
 12393: Data hash can't be empty
 14555: Exclusive rights transfer is not available
 19061: Only exclusive rights owner can get funds
-22537: Only author of the bid can approve
+19102: Transfer is in progress
+19201: Can't view documents if they are not sent
 28490: Authorship can't be empty
+30316: Can't approve if documents are not sent
-37377: Can't approve without a bid
+41504: Can't update without a claim
-54709: Authorship hash can't be empty
+44565: Only the exclusive rights have access
+50544: Only exclusive rights owner or author of the claim can cancel
+53932: Can't cancel if documents were sent but not viewed
 59821: Description hash can't be empty
 61678: Only owner can get funds
+61716: Only the author of the claim have access
 62718: RootHash hash can't be empty